LunaticHacker/Gwitter/README.md

 A Vue App with Pure css that explores The Github Rest Api in a Twitter like UI(WIP- Active Development)

 ### Todo List
-- [ ] Refactor and Remove Routing for Profile since it's not necessary
 - [ ] Organise the CSS (move common styles to global file)
 - [ ] Scrape Trending Developers
 - [ ] Display Trending Developers